agkevin/agkevin/README.md

 - SRS (Staubli Robotics Suite) for Val3 programming and simulations
 - Navithor Tools and Navithor Client for AGV programming

-Occasional softwares I use for work or hobbies
+Occasional softwares I use for work or hobbies:
 - Solidworks for 3D mechanical design
 - Mu Editor for MicroPython
 - PhotonWorkshop for 3D resin print

 In my Gitbug page, you will find:
-- Code snips from Val3 programming
+- Code snips from Val3 programming (private)
-- Field reports
+- Field reports (private)
-- Hobby projects
+- Hobby projects (public)

+  Please request access to view private repositories!